noiseprotocol/noise_spec/noise.md

 This section collects various security considerations:

-Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
+ * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully follow the rules for incrementing nonces.

-To avoid catastrophic key reuse, every party in a Noise protocol should send a fresh ephemeral public key and perform a DH with it prior to sending any encrypted data.
+ * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted data.
+Otherwise replay of a handshake message could trigger a catastrophic key reuse.
 This is one rationale behind the patterns in Section 4.

+ * **Handshake names**:  The handshake name used with `HandshakeState.Initialize()` must uniquely identify a single handshake pattern for every key it's used with (whether ephemeral key pair, static key pair, or pre-shared key).
+This is because the pattern specifies the role of all `CipherState` calls within a handshake.
+If the same secret key was used in different protocol executions with the same handshake name but a different sequence of `CipherState` calls then bad interactions could occur between the executions.

 9. Rationale
 =============